Saudi Arabia says it will respond to any economic sanctions: SPA

 The kingdom will respond to any measure against it with bigger measures, the source said, adding: “The Saudi economy has vital and influential roles for the global economy.”

+“The kingdom affirms its total rejection of any threats and attempts to undermine it, whether by threatening to impose economic sanctions, using political pressures, or repeating false accusations,” the source was quoted as saying.

-Saudi Arabia has been under pressure since Jamal Khashoggi, a prominent critic of Riyadh and a U.S. resident, disappeared on Oct.
-2 after visiting the Saudi consulate in Istanbul.
+Saudi Arabia has been under pressure since Khashoggi, a prominent critic of Riyadh and a U.S. resident, disappeared on Oct.
+2 after entering the Saudi consulate in Istanbul.

+U.S. President Donald Trump is expected to call King Salman soon as questions mount about the disappearance of the Saudi journalist.

+Trump said in a CBS interview on Saturday that there would be “severe punishment” for Saudi Arabia if it turns out that Khashoggi was killed in the Saudi consulate in Istanbul.

 Reporting by Aziz El Yaakoubi and Asma Alsharif; editing by Jason Neely